davidlaprade/shiny-nemesis/outline.md

 shouldn't there be a kind of extreme epistemic caution required to justify these claims?
 - argument
-- it is very unlikely that our moral dispositions are dispositions to true a liefs
+- it is very unlikely that our moral dispositions are dispositions to true beliefs
 - hence, we’re biased with respect to our evaluation of moral judgments
 - if we’re biased, then extra epistemic care must be taken for us to be justified in our judgements